Your area Not set — showing everywhere

 Addressed

 Speaking on behalf of the Parents Diversity Council, she requested approval to display the 'Bedford Embraces Diversity' Pride banner on town property during June.
-She noted that the banner has been displayed for the past four years and suggested the Town Common or the area in front of the police station as locations.
+She suggested the Town Common or the area in front of the Police Department as potential locations.
 Key concern

-Approval to display a Pride banner on town property for the month of June.
+Request for a policy waiver to display the Pride banner in Bedford for the month of June.

 Board response